Obituary of Harris I Cohen

 At every stage of life, in every activity he pursued, he had a knack for making new friends and loved spending time with people of all ages, especially if a nosh was involved.
 Harris never shied away from sharing a story, a joke, his wise counsel, or his strong opinion.
 He will be remembered fondly as a man of warmth and integrity, dedicated to family, friends, country and community.
 He lived a happy life, full of good humor and love.

-To plant a tree in memory of Harris Cohen, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Harris Cohen, please visit our Tree Store

 Harris Cohen is survived by his wife, Renée, brother Joel Cohen, children Linda Cohen, David Cohen, and Julie Mason, brother-in-law Richard Cole, sons-in-law Rick Mason and Dave Nardone, and grandchildren, Olivia, Cooper, and Kyle Mason.